Single trip or Annual, Golf, Winter Sports or Cruise; we’ve got travel insurance to suit you.

 How long can I travel for?

-The maximum length of a Single Trip policy is 12 months.
+The maximum length of a Single Trip policy is 12 months, making it ideal for backpackers and students taking a gap year.
 If you choose an Annual Multi-Trip policy you can take as many trips as you wish within 365 days (as per the dates shown on your policy schedule), providing each trip lasts no more than 31 days.
 Cover for extended trips may be available on request, subject to underwriting approval and payment of an additional premium.

 How to extend travel insurance due to illness or injury